IgniteUI/igniteui-docfx/en/components/input_group.md

 ```

 ### Prefix & Suffix
 If you want to have an input prefix or suffix, you can use Ignite UI for Angular Prefix or Suffix.
-Both directives can contain html elements, strings or even other components.
-Let's add a new input field with prefix and suffix:
+Both directives can contain html elements, strings, icons or even other components.
+Let's add a new input field with `string` prefix (+350) and igxIcon `suffix`:

 ```html
 <igx-input-group>